Hiroreco/enreco-archive/recap-data/glossary/characters/fuwawa.md

 But then came the twist.

-On the final day, Fuwawa, along with Mococo, Bijou, Nerissa, and Shiori, turned away fr om the other heroes.
-They rejected Fia’s wish, and chose to follow their own path.
+On the final day, Fuwawa, along with Mococo, Bijou, Nerissa, and Shiori, turned away from the other heroes.
+They rejected Fia’s wish and chose to follow their own path.